outrunnl/dbcollect/SECURITY.md

 As dbcollect typically runs on production database systems, it has been designed to be failsafe where possible.
 This means that bugs or unexpected behaviour can not lead to data corruption or outages.
 To achieve this, the following design principles have been applied:

 * dbcollect does not run as "root".
 Even if it is executed as root by the administrator, the first thing dbcollect performs is a switch to a different user.
 As such, on typical systems, dbcollect cannot modify Operating System files, memory, kernel settings etc.<sup>1</sup>
 * The user under which dbcollect runs should be the Oracle (database) "SYS" owner (usually the user 'oracle').
 The reason for this is that dbcollect needs to execute SQL scripts with "sysdba" privileges without having to enter passwords for every database instance.
-As this user itself has full access to database data and Oracle binaries, additional steps have been taken to restrict access (see below)<sup>2</sup>
+As this user itself has full access to database data and Oracle binaries, additional steps have been taken to restrict access (see below)<sup>2</sup>.
+Note that it is possible to avoid this (see next item)
-* It is possible to run _dbcollect_ as non-priledged user (such as 'nobody') - in this case you must provide SQL*Net connect strings with user/passwords<sup>3</sup>
+* It is possible to run _dbcollect_ as non-priledged OS user (such as 'nobody' and DB user 'DBSNMP') - in this case you must provide SQL*Net connect strings with user/passwords<sup>3</sup>
 * Most file write operations are forced to only happen in the temporary directory ('/tmp') <sup>4</sup>
 * All Oracle database operations are performed using Oracle SQL*Plus and can only perform database 'SELECT' statements.
 No items like views, procedures, functions, directories are created in the database.
 No data can be directly modified. <sup>5</sup>
 * Some database audit events will be generated as _dbcollect_ makes SQL*Plus connections
 * OS level commands are limited to those that do not require 'root' access and cannot modify configurations, but only collect configuration parameters.
 * OS level commands that require 'root' can be used via _sudo_, for this, _dbcollect_ can be run as root with the ```--sudoers``` option, which will make it write a file named `/etc/sudoers.d/dbcollect` providing limited access to some OS commands for users member of the `dba` group.
 Using this is optional (but highly recommended on HP-UX as it allows _dbcollect_ to get crucial CPU and disk information).
 * The _dbcollect_ Python code is frequently verified with 'pylint' to detect and remediate potential bugs and issues.
-* _dbcollect_ only runs one command or SQL script at a time, except when generating AWR or Statspack reports, then the default is limited to a maximum 50% of available CPUs unless changed with the --tasks parameter.
+* _dbcollect_ only runs one command or SQL script at a time, except when generating AWR or Statspack reports, then the default is limited to a maximum of 8, or 50% of available CPUs, unless changed with the --tasks parameter.
 * As '/tmp' on most Unix/Linux systems is a separate file system and the only place where files are written, the system cannot become unstable due to filling up other file systems to 100% capacity.
 * The temporary files in /tmp are cleaned up when dbcollect ends (even if there are errors, exception is if it is killed with SIGKILL)
 * The only function in the tool that accesses external (internet) sites is the ```--update``` function which is contained in one simple Python module (```updater.py```) and is only used for updating _dbcollect_ itself, and is restricted to hard-coded URLs on the dbcollect repository on ```github.com```.